-Table 48: Zones settings
+Table 61: Zones settings

 Setting Default Description Commercial sensor and device names Disabled Enabling this features changes the sensor name vocabulary from residential naming to commercial naming.
 Zone count 10 Number of zone slots occupied or enrolled on the system.
 PowerG camera alarm images upload count 1 Determines the number of images that are uploaded by any PowerG PIR CAM when triggered during an alarm.
 Choose from 1-10 images.
+Open/close reports allowed for autolearn Enabled Rather than sending a tamper to autolearn a sensor, enabling this feature allows an open/close of the sensor to trigger autolearn.
+ULC commercial power restoration Disabled If enabled, all sensor activity is ignored for 120 seconds after power is restored.
+Global input mode End of Line Sets the end-of-line supervision type for all hardwired zones on the system that have Input Mode set to Global.